 - Zone 3 is for your training season.
-Include it in you training program for one month at a time.
+Include it in your training program for one month at a time.

 Zone 4: 100%–115% of maximal aerobic power

 - Zone 4 is for experienced runners who prepare for competition.
-For the rest of us, it’s okay to be at zone 4, but burning sensation in your muscles can strip the fun out of running.
+For the rest of us, it’s okay to be in zone 4, but a burning sensation in your muscles can strip the fun out of running.

 Zone 5: More than 115% of maximal aerobic power